 This wonderful video captures a day in the life of the Drowes River.

-Shot at the infamous Eel Weir, where may a monster has been netted.
+Shot at the infamous Eel Weir, where many a monster has been netted.

-The spectacular scenery surrounding your you will be one of the
+The spectacular scenery surrounding you will be one of the

 Check out some of these great pictures of the Drowes Salmon Fishery, along with pictures of the local area and the many visitor attractions.